Skip to main content

 • Integrating the MCP server with an authorization server using MCP Auth

-• Configuring the MCP Inspector to authenticate users and use access tokens with scopes to call tools
+• Configuring VS Code to authenticate users and use access tokens with scopes to call tools

 Be sure to check out other tutorials and documentation to make the most of MCP Auth.